Design Justice Network Principles

 This is a living document.

-5. We have reimagined the role of the designer as a facilitator, rather than an expert.
+We see the role of the designer as a facilitator rather than an expert.

-7. We collectivize design knowledge and tools in service of liberation.
+We share design knowledge and tools with our communities.

-8. We strive to find non-exploitative solutions that connect us to the earth and each other.
+We work towards non-exploitative solutions that reconnect us to the earth and to each other

 * Adapted from https://www.alliedmedia.org/about/network-principles